mitchell-lng/mavericks-dashboard/README.md

 ## 📊 Data Management
 The app uses a mock data file (`intern_project_data.json`) to simulate player data.
 The data is structured as an array of player objects, each containing various attributes such as `playerBio`, `scoutRankings`, and `measurements`.
 The app fetches this data using a custom API function, which can be replaced with real API calls in a production environment.

-In the future the api.ts file will be replaced with a real API.
+In the future, the api.ts file will be replaced with a real API.
 The current implementation uses a mock data file (`intern_project_data.json`) to simulate player data.
 The data is structured as an array of player objects, each containing various attributes such as `playerBio`, `scoutRankings`, and `measurements`.
 The app fetches this data using a custom API function, which can be replaced with real API calls in a production environment.

 Data can be uploaded using the `Upload` page, which allows users to fill out a form with player information.
 The form includes sections for player bio, scout rankings, measurements, and game logs.
 The data is then stored in the global context and can be accessed from any component in the app.
-Otherwise the data can be uploaded using a json file.
-There is a button to upload a json file.
-The file must be in the correct format, otherwise it will not be uploaded.
+Otherwise, the data can be uploaded using a JSON file.
+There is a button to upload a JSON file.
+The file must be in the correct format, otherwise, it will not be uploaded.

 The data is structured as follows: